An equivalence of multistatistics on permutations: A variation on the statistics on permutations

 Note that $\sigma_n$ and $n$ always belong to $\GDes^0(\sigma)$.
 We also define the \emph{Genocchi composition of descents of type 0} (denoted by $\GC^0$) as the composition of $n$ whose descent set is $\GDes^0(\sigma)\backslash\{n\}$. \end{definition}

 For example with $\sigma = 528971364$, we have $\GDes^0(\sigma) = \{ 4,5,6,7,9\}$ and $\GC^0(\sigma) = (4,1,1,1,2)$.

 The Fran\c con-Viennot bijection still exists with this convention and builds a large Laguerre history.
-As explained in Section~\ref{sectionPaths}, to obtain a weighted Dyck path from a large Laguerre history one needs to send each step of the large Laguerre history to two steps of the Dyck path and then add an increasing step at the beginning of the path and a decreasing one at the end.
-In order to directly build the weighted Dyck path from the permutation, we apply Algorithm~\ref{algoFV} on the $n-1$ first values (values from 1 to $n-1$) of the permutation and then add an up step at the beginning of the path and a down step at the end.
-We also add a 0 at the end of the weight.
-For example, with $\sigma = 528971364$ we obtain the weighted Dyck path of Figure~\ref{figFV0}.

-Note that we do not need to consider $n$ in the algorithm as it is always greater than both its neighbors with this convention.
+We call $\psi^0_{FV}$ the application constructing a weighted Dyck path from a permutation with this convention. \begin{definition} Let $\sigma \in \SG_n$, define $\psi^0_{FV}(\sigma)$ as the path obtained by using Algorithm~\ref{algoFV} for the values $1$ to $n-1$ in $\sigma$ and then adding an increasing step at the beginning of the path and a decreasing step at the end.
+The Algorithm builds a weight of size $n-1$, we add a $0$ at the end to obtain a weight of size $n$. \end{definition} Note that we do not need to consider $n$ in the construction as it is always greater than both its neighbors with this convention.
+An example is given in Figure~\ref{figFV0} with $\sigma =528971364$ alongside with $\psi_{FV}(\sigma)$.

-With this convention we have the following proposition where we denote by $\psi_{FV}^0$ the map defined by the algorithm above.

 The inverse map is built as follows.
 Apply $\psi_{FV}^{-1}$ to the path obtained after removing the first and last steps.
 At the end, instead of removing the last $\circ$ in the obtained word, replace it by $n$.